 Event Schedule

-In addition to yabusame, booths will be set up for Kamakura-bori lacquerware, Noh theater, Japanese saddlery and archery equipment, and more.
-Learn about the culture and traditions of Kamakura!
+In addition to yabusame, booths will be set up for Kamakura-bori lacquerware, Noh theater, tea culture originating in the Kamakura period, children’s archery, Japanese saddlery and archery equipment, and more.
+Come learn about the culture and traditions of Kamakura!

-1:00 pm Horseback archery demonstration wearing heavy armor
+12:50 pm Horseback archery demonstration in heavy armor, meet-and-greet with archers

 How to View

-Guests who donate 1,000 yen or more at the entrance will be offered seats.
+Guests who donate 1,000 yen or more on entry will be offered seats.

 * A standing area will also be available for free.